Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Introduction

 Our goal in this work is to motivate the DM search at the future colliders.
-We focus on the mono-photon, mono-Z and missing energy searches at $e^+e^-$ and muon colliders for low and intermediate DM benchmarks.
-For heavier DM scenarios, alternate channels such as $b\bar{b}$ and $t\bar{t}$ associated Higgs production channels are the dominant production channels which give rise to two b jets along with missing energy final states.
+We mainly focus on cases where the DM is produced via on-shell decay of non-standard scalars.
+Phenomenological studies have been done {for the 125 GeV SM Higgs boson decaying into DM candidates}~\cite{Curtin:2013fra,Liu:2016zki,Liu:2017lpo}.
+DM from the on-shell decay of non-standard heavy scalars have been studied in the context of N2HDM~\cite{Dey:2019lyr}, in which the analyses were done in the context of HL-LHC.
+Our model 2HDMS gives rise to richer phenomenology compared to the aforementioned works. {{Our model 2HDMS, on the one hand, focusses on DM from the decay of non-standard scalars, on the other hand, it involves extra scalar degrees of freedom compared to the aforementioned works, giving rise to richer phenomenology both in the DM sector as well as collider sector.}} In the present work we concentrate on the mono-photon, mono-$Z$ and missing energy searches, at $e^+e^-$ and muon colliders for low and intermediate DM benchmarks, and compare with the prospect at HL-LHC.
+For heavier DM scenarios, alternate channels such as $b\bar{b}$ and $t\bar{t}$ associated production channels are the dominant production channels which give rise to two b jets along with missing energy final states which have previously not been considered in the context of heavy DM searches at high energy lepton colliders.
 We show via a detailed collider study the most sensitive channels for discovery of 2HDMS at both electron-positron and muon colliders.
 We believe, we will be able to present here a guideline for future experiments through our detailed study.

 The plan of our paper is as follows.
 In Sect.~\ref{sec:model}, we describe our model.
 Next, all existing constraints on the model are discussed in Sect.~\ref{sec:const}.
 In Sect.~\ref{sec:bp}, we explore the interesting regions of our parameter space and motivate the selection of suitable benchmarks.
 In Sect.~\ref{sec:dm}, we discuss the DM phenomenology and its interplay with detection prospect at colliders.
 In Sect.~\ref{sec:collider}, we present our collider analysis for various future colliders.
 Finally, we summarize our results in Sect.~\ref{sec:summary} .